Mathias-SantAnna/PokeCards/README.md

 ### Content

-- All content was written by the developer or from it's client source @ Talita Canoni.
+- All content that wasn't credit was written by the developer or from it's mentor.

 ### Acknowledgements